localoptimum/Muninn/README.md

 Customize the "evaluate()" function in particle.rb, to call whatever simulation you want to optimise.
 An example is used that will run a [sandman](https://github.com/localoptimum/sandman) raytracing simulation on the gpu.
+You could just as easily use sandmanLauncher.rb as a template to call a vitess pipe, assemble PHITS or MCNP inputs, or run mcstas, geant4 etc.

 ## Why Ruby?

-Multiple early versions of this PSO code were written in C++ and Mathematica.
-I rewrote it in Ruby because:
+Early versions of this PSO code were written in C++ and Mathematica for problems I was working on at the time.
+I rewrote it in Ruby recently because:

+* I wanted a simpler interface to launching the GPU code than I had for a new neutron optics optimisation project
+* Since starting using [metasploit](https://www.metasploit.com) a few months back, I have been encouraging myself to turn to Ruby as much as I can for software problems so I'm more familiar with it.
+* I like ruby a hell of a lot more than I like python (yuck).
 * The search algorithm itself doesn't need to run on-the-metal fast.
   The speed bottleneck is the external monte-carlo evaluation, and since I plan to do that on a single nvidia GPU the search algorithm